 Placement testing is not mandatory for admission to the College.
 Completion of placement testing or equivalent, however, is required for enrollment into English and Mathematics courses.
-Therefore, students who plan to enroll full-time in a program should take the placement test to be eligible for a full load of courses.
+Therefore, students who plan to enroll

 GCC Industry Testing Services

 Guam Community College also serves as a testing center for licensure recognized by the following: